weilern1121/archi_lab6/README.md

 --------------------------------------------------------------------------
 0b:
-options of process control signals:
+options of process control signals: \n
 **  &      - after the process name whill run the process in background.
 **  ctrl+z - send the process from the foreground to the background (= pause the process) **  jobs   - print all the current processes